fondemen/n-orm/sample/README.txt

 See https://github.com/fondemen/n-orm/ for more details and updates.

-To run the project with no HBase instance started on localhost, just run maven (maven 2 required - it takes a while for HBase client to determine that HBase is not running): mvn test
+To run the project with no HBase instance started on localhost, just run maven (maven 2 required - it takes a while for HBase client to determine that HBase is not running): mvn clean test

 To run the project on a running HBase, adapt file (if not on localhost) /src/test/tesources/com/googlecode/n_orm/sample/business/store.poperties so that it points to the correct HBase configuration.
-You can then run "mvn test" again.
+You can then run "mvn clean test" again.

-To test the project using the simple (naive) memory store: mvn test -f example-memory-pom.xml
+To test the project using the simple (naive) memory store: mvn clean test -f example-memory-pom.xml
-To test the project using the MongoDB store (mongod should be started on localhost): mvn test -f example-mongo-pom.xml
+To test the project using the MongoDB store (mongod should be started on localhost): mvn clean test -f example-mongo-pom.xml
-To test the project using the jedis-based redis store (redis-server should be started on localhost): mvn test -f example-memory-pom.xml
+To test the project using the jedis-based redis store (redis-server should be started on localhost): mvn clean test -f example-redis-pom.xml

 For production, you should prefer the variant presented in src/main/resources/com/googlecode/n_orm/sample/business/store.properties.

 Files store.properties may appear anywhere in the classpath, anywhere in the package hierarchy (deepest found first).

-To create a jar for sample into "target" directory: mvn package
+To create a jar for sample into "target" directory: mvn clean package (you can add -f example-<chosen store>-pom.xml as above to change store)

-To create a self-contained jar (without HBase dependencies): mvn package assembly:single
+To create a self-contained jar (without HBase dependencies): mvn clean package assembly:single

 To run the self-contained jar:
  - start your HBase cluster